Mommy Elvie's Problematic Show

 Mommy Elvie's Problematic Show is a Philippine television sitcom series broadcast by ABC.
 Hosted by Ariel Villasanta and Elvie Villasanta, it aired from June 19, 2007 to August 5, 2008, and was replaced by 3R (Respect, Relax, Respond).

 Plot

 Mommy Elvie wants to be famous before she turns 80 with the help of her son Ariel.
+The show comprised a show-within-a-show aspect.
+It also featured celebrity guests.